What Do Substance Abuse Social Worker Do?

 |District of Columbia||$69,690|

-What Tools do Substance Abuse Social Workers Use?
+Tools & Technologies Used by Substance Abuse Social Workers

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Substance Abuse Social Workers: